micro-ROS/micro-ROS.github.io/_docs/FIROS2/index.md

 #### Indirect integration with a single FIROS2 node

-In this case, microROS nodes will publish the configured topics on DDS, and a FIROS2 node will subscribe to those topics and convert them into NGSIv2 protocol.
+In this case, micro-ROS nodes will publish the configured topics on DDS, and a FIROS2 node will subscribe to those topics and convert them into NGSIv2 protocol.
 Selected bridged topics must be configured on that single FIROS2 node.
 Each ROS 2 topic type should have a corresponding transformation library configured on that FIROS2 node.